- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 How safe is Thailand?

 Thailand is generally a safe country.
 Most criminal activity is opportunistic.
-Pickpocketing occurs in busy tourist areas and unsuspecting new arrivals are regularly targeted by scammers.
+Pickpocketing occurs in busy tourist areas, and scammers regularly target unsuspecting new arrivals.

 That said, the southern provinces have been known to be politically volatile areas and should be avoided.
-The roads in Thailand can also be dangerous and drunk driving is an ongoing issue.
-Expats should avoid driving motorcycles and scooters in Thailand if they are inexperienced, as drivers in Thailand tend to ignore rules of the road.
+The roads in Thailand can also be dangerous, and drink-driving is an ongoing issue.
+Expats should avoid driving motorcycles and scooters in Thailand if they are inexperienced, as drivers in Thailand tend to ignore road rules.

 Where can I meet other expats?